 Your SEO plugin will typically add some fields to the post editor for controlling the SEO title and descriptions.
 Here’s how it looks with the Yoast SEO plugin.

 Click the Edit snippet button and you’ll be able to set a title and description for the post or page that you’re editing.
 A live preview shows you how your snippet will look in the search results and a progress bar indicates the optimal length for your title and description.

 Important!
 Make sure your snippet reflects the content of your page.
 Your website visitors aren’t going to be happy if their first impressions turned out to be false advertising instead.
 That’s why it’s important to make sure your custom title and description reflect what is on the page.

 With this in mind, if you set your page title to

 The best Pepperoni Pizza in Miami, your page should be about pepperoni pizza and your subject should be located in Miami.
 Google is very good at detecting inaccurate—and even deceptive—SEO, and may penalize your website for it.

 Subsequently, the next question is: What should your search snippet say?
 Figuring out the keywords or keyphrases your audience uses will help you decide.
 We explain further in the next article: How to use keywords in your content.
 In the meantime, ensure that the search snippet summarizes the content of your page in an interesting way.

 Attractive Results Rank Higher

-Optimizing your search results snippet doesn’t just make it look good – it will help you rank higher too.
+Optimizing your search results snippet doesn’t just make it look good – it will also help you rank higher.
 Search engines often use the click through rate to determine a website’s ranking.
 Brian Dean from Backlinko explains how to take advantage of this in his video below.

 Set a SEO Title Template